The Hard Truth About Thinking

 As if it were designed to interrupt the exact kind of focus real thinking requires.

-So when I talk about thinking in public, most people obsess over the “public” part, as if sharing were the hard part.
+And when I talk about thinking in public, most people immediately turn to the “public” part.
+As if personal branding were mostly that: sharing.

 Thinking.

 Making time for it.
-Making space for it.
 Daring to sit with half-formed ideas, as uncomfortable as that may be.
 Slowly and deliberately carving clarity.